Anxiety and Family Constellations

 Was there exclusion, abandonment, violence, or sudden loss?

-Is someone in the family system forgotten or not acknowledged?
+Is someone in the family system forgotten or emotionally cut off?

-Could the anxiety reflect identification with someone from an earlier generation?
+Could the anxiety reflect unconscious identification with someone from an earlier generation?

 The goal is not to create blame or simplistic explanations, but to widen awareness of possible systemic influences.